zoharsan/Datavore2018/README.md

 # Datavore2018

-This repository contains all code assets for the Hortonworks Datavore 2018 Lab exercise.
+This repository contains all files & code assets for the Hortonworks Datavore 2018 Lab exercise.